akuklev/akuklev/what-are-types.md

 The second issue seems to be of a social kind, namely the communication gap between computer scientists and engineers.

 The issue we're primarily work on is the last one.
-Existing type-theoretically sound languages (ML family, Haskell etc.) are functional languages with limited or no support for concurrency, mutable state and interaction with external systems for a very simple reason: all types required by these languages are data types, there are no objects (objects with mutable state or extrinsic resources) to be typed.
+Existing type-theoretically sound languages (ML family, Haskell etc.) are functional languages with limited or no support for concurrency, mutable state and interaction with external systems for a very simple reason: all types required by these languages are data types, there are no objects (extrinsic actors, ressources, mutable state) to be typed.

  * * *